November 21, 2013

-In ataxic patients movement coordination is impaired, thus the main goal is to improve this coordination.
+In ataxic patients movement coordination is impaired.

-Therefore, the main therapy goals with Lokomat gait training in addition to conventional physiotherapy in ataxic patients are:
+The main therapy goals with Lokomat gait training in addition to conventional physiotherapy in ataxic patients are:

-- improvegait performance
+- improve gait performance

-- improve motor coordination
+- to train motor coordination

 in order to provide a functional gait in a real context, both at home and in society.